Skip to content

 If you acted even more outrageously by borrowing money which you said someone else would pay back and that someone never agreed to paying it back and never even knew you’d made that claim on their behalf, you’d also be guilty of fraud, one that is easier to prove.

-Yet, THIS DESCRIPTION OF FRAUD IS PRECISELY WHAT GOVERNMENT DEFICITS ARE.
-Politicians keep borrowing and not paying back what they borrowed.
-There is no evidence any of them ever had any intention of ever paying back what they borrowed.
+There is no evidence that they ever had any intention of paying back what they borrowed.
 None of them have ever paid it back.
-Worse, they don’t personally assume the responsibility of paying that money back, but instead make the debts the obligation of future generations — generations that couldn’t have agreed to taking on the responsibility of the debts because those people weren’t even born yet!
-Every baby born in the United States today is immediately saddled with a debt liability of over $80,000 which they obviously never agreed to.
+Worse, they don’t personally assume the responsibility of paying that money back but instead make the debts the obligation of future generations — generations that couldn’t have agreed to take on the responsibility of the debts because those people weren’t even born yet!
+Every baby born in the United States today is immediately saddled with a debt liability of over $80,000, which they obviously never agreed to.

 Somehow nobody gets arrested or charged for this fraud.
 Nobody who commits this fraud is made to repay the money they stole, nor are they thrown in jail for their crimes.
 Why?

 Maybe it’s because everyone who should put a stop to the crime is an accomplice to it.
 The police are paid with this stolen money.
 The judges are paid with it.
 The prosecutors are paid with it.
 The lawmakers are paid with it.
 The economists who say it’s okay to steal even more money in this manner are paid with it.
 Also, the recipients of government benefits are paid with this stolen money.
-And so for that matter are banks that get handed this money to loan it out to more and more people who then find themselves even more helplessly in debt.

 Angry yet?
 There’s more than just money that’s being stolen from the future.